Kevin's story

 Perseverance pays off

 Kevin Hoch had the worst headache of his life.
 The 37–year-old sergeant with the state corrections system described his pain as, “not even a scale of 1 to 10, it was more like a 19.”The increasing intensity of his headaches had a growing impact on his life.
 Sometimes the migraines would render him unable to stand while shaving or at work.
 The crushing pain often left the father of two bedridden and in tears.
-The migraines peeked one day one day while Kevin was driving.
+The migraines peeked one day while Kevin was driving.
 He lost consciousness and his car shot across two lanes, striking a parked camper.

 “I hardly knew what was happening, he said.
 I couldn’t think.
 They were asking me about calling a garage to pick up my car and I couldn’t answer.
 I just saw my car in the middle of road leaking fluids.
 Then I was in the ambulance on my way to the hospital.”